CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Security/ip-sec-dnat.md

   ![Login to Lumen Private Cloud on VMware Cloud Foundation](../../images/dccf/login-html5.png)

-* Once logged in, click __Datacenters__ in the ,menu at the top and then select your Datacenter.
+* Once logged in, click __Data Centers__ in the top menu and then select your Data Center.

   ![IPSec VPN](../../images/dccf/configuring-sslvpn-plus1-html5.png)